SantiagoFino/botkeeper-coding-challenge/README.md

 git clone https://github.com/SantiagoFino/stream-financial-transactions.git
 ```

 Load the `.csv` file in the folder `./producer/data`.
-It should have the name "dataset.csv".
-Otherwise, the variable called `CSV_FILE_PATH` stored in `./producer/config.py` should be renamed to the one of the csv file.
+Preferably, the file name should be *dataset.csv*.
+Otherwise, its name must be passed in the argument `--csv_name`.

 ## Run it locally